Brexit - Implications for therapeutic goods in Australia

-The implications for therapeutic goods supplied in Australia are outlined below.
+Below are the implications for therapeutic goods supplied in Australia.

 End of transitional arrangements

-The UK regulator, the Medicines & Healthcare products Regulatory Agency (MHRA), released Guidance for industry and organisations to follow from 1 January 2021 includes information on importing and exporting medicines, devices and clinical trials that may be relevant to Australian sponsors.
+The UK regulator, the Medicines & Healthcare products Regulatory Agency (MHRA), released Guidance for industry and organisations to follow from 1 January 2021.
+This guidance includes information on importing and exporting medicines, devices and clinical trials that may be relevant to Australian sponsors.

 On 24 December 2020, a post Brexit deal was agreed between the European Union (EU) and the United Kingdom (UK), but this did not include mutual recognition in respect of medical device certification.
 Consequently, certificates issued by UK Notified Bodies ceased to be recognised in the EU after 31 December 2020.